pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * My uncle called me out of the blue!
 * My colleague got fired out of the blue!
 He didn't see it coming!
 * The client asked for new functionality out of the blue!
+* A knock on the door out of the blue interrupts your reading and you walk downstairs to open it.

 ## to get rid of syn~ to purge
 * What do you need to get rid of?